⌘+k ctrl+k

 bernoulli

 Bernoulli sampling can only be used when a sampling percentage is specified.
-It is rather straightforward: every tuple in the underlying table is included with a chance equal to the specified percentage.
+It is rather straightforward: every row in the underlying table is included with a chance equal to the specified percentage.
 As a result, bernoulli sampling can return a different number of tuples even if the same percentage is specified.
-The amount of rows will generally be more or less equal to the specified percentage of the table, but there will be some variance.
+The expected number of rows is equal to the specified percentage of the table, but there will be some variance.

 Because bernoulli sampling is completely independent (there is no shared state), there is no penalty for using bernoulli sampling together with multiple threads.